vanessaaleung/back-end/python/django/restful-api-tutorial.md

         url(r'^admin/', admin.site.urls),
     ]
     ```

+## Browsable API
+_Generate human-friendly HTML output for each resource_
+- Allows for easy browsing of resources, as well as forms for submitting data to the resources using POST, PUT, and DELETE

 ## Testing
 - Creating a new file, `django-puppy-store/puppy_store/puppies/tests/test_views.py` to hold all the tests for the views